hkniberg/egbert/README.md

-Actually no, its a platform where you can define your own gpt-based bots, give them personalities and memories, and have them talk on Discord, Minecraft, and places.
+Actually no, its a platform where you can define your own gpt-based bots, give them personalities and memories, and have them talk on Discord, Slack, Minecraft, and other places.

 But Egbert was the first bot here and he won't let you forget it.